I have a love/hate relationship with the idea of hacks.

 Applying these can could help you avoid a lot of the pitfalls us folks trying to eat a healthy diet often encounter.

-1: Brush your teeth immediately after dinner.
+1: Brush your teeth immediately after your last meal.

 Trader Joes Organic Power to the Greens